neo4j-contrib/twitter-neo4j/docker/design/dmcheck-parallel/dmcheck_design.md

 ##  2. <a name='Requirementsbreak-down'></a>Requirements break-down
 ###  2.1. <a name='Functionalrequirements'></a>Functional requirements
-* Multiple clients should be able to fetch user list for checking
+* Multiple clients should be able to fetch user list for checking [Done]
-* Only the client who got the user list should be able to update
+* Only the client who got the user list should be able to update [Done]
-* Only registered client should be able to interact with system
+* Only registered client should be able to interact with system [Done]
-* Client can be able to specify its capability and system should be able to provide number of user lists accordingly
+* Client can be able to specify its capability and system should be able to provide number of user lists accordingly [Pending]
-* In case of any difficulty(Crash for example), Client should be able to recollect its owned user list with the help of system
+* In case of any difficulty(Crash for example), Client should be able to recollect its owned user list with the help of system [Pending]
-* User should be able to give list of users which needs high priority for processing OpenDM
+* User should be able to give list of users which needs high priority for processing OpenDM [Pending]
 * User should be able to view list of users which are not yet marked for processing.
+[Done]
-* If user is deleted, then system should silently discard any update of OpenDM for this user
+* If user is deleted, then system should silently discard any update of OpenDM for this user [Need discussion]
-* On user deletion, system should delete corresponding OpenDM info as well
+* On user deletion, system should delete corresponding OpenDM info as well [Need discussion]
 * Multiple clients should be able to proxy using same Tweeter ID.
 However, in this case, its  the client responsibility to maintain harmony among themselves.
-System will treat all such clients as identical
+System will treat all such clients as identical [Pending]
 * Faulty client can submit incorrect info.
 System should allow to recover in such case.
-As an approach, system can log client activity
+As an approach, system can log client activity [Pending]

 ###  2.2. <a name='Non-functionalrequirements'></a>Non-functional requirements
-* Clients should not wait for getting user list
+* Clients should not wait for getting user list [Done]
-* Client should not wait while updaing openDM info for user list assigned to it
+* Client should not wait while updaing openDM info for user list assigned to it [Done]
 * System should be fair to users for OpenDM check.
-It means that no user openDM check should be starved for ever
+It means that no user openDM check should be starved for ever [Pending]
-* System should unlock user lists owned by dead clients and reassigns
+* System should unlock user lists owned by dead clients and reassigns [Done]
 * System should have minimal load on DB while its processing.
 This data should be instrumented and published.
+[Pending]
 * System should have a resonable maximum wait time for processing any user openDM once it marked for processing.
 For non-marked, user, its fine as user can assing if needed.
+[Pending]
 * System should be able to scale with reasonable limit.
-Limit should be advertised
+Limit should be advertised [Pending]
 * System should avoid giving same user list to multiple clients.
 However, for performance, it may be accepted, but should not be a practice.
+[Done.
+One bucket is only for one client]
 * System should be lock-free.
 Lock must be used only when it can't be avoided.
 Its requirement for scale.
-Lock will be bottleneck for any system with lock
+Lock will be bottleneck for any system with lock [Done]
 * Any client should not be able to predict its assigned user list or manipulate system to get user list of its choice.
-This requirement is related to privacy and security
+This requirement is related to privacy and security [Pending]
-* System should facilitate enough data for monitoring and troubleshooting
+* System should facilitate enough data for monitoring and troubleshooting [Pending]
 * System should be able to minimize impact of erroneous DM info from client.
 A client may provide DM as True for user who is his/her follower and so it might be partially true info.
 System design should allow to troubleshoot such result and originating client.
+[Pending]